Vibestrate

 vibe config validate # check against the Zod schema

-The config set command accepts JSON for non-scalar values, and a plain string otherwise.
+config set accepts JSON for non-scalar values, and a plain string otherwise.

 Working with skills